When to visit the vet?

 The disease typically occurs in young to middle-aged dogs, usually between 6 months and 7 years of age.
 It is suspected that genetic factors may play a role, as the disease mainly occurs in a specific breed.
 So far, however, there are no clear genetic markers or tests that could confirm the inheritance.

-Scientists suspect that the disorder lies in the communication between the nerves and the muscles, possibly due to a defect in the motor nerves or the neuromuscularNeuromuscular refers to the relationship between nerves and muscles, particularly the transmission of nerve impulses that trigger muscle contraction.
+Scientists suspect that the disorder lies in the communication between nerves and muscles, possibly due to a defect in the motor nerves or the neuromuscularNeuromuscular refers to the relationship between nerves and muscles, particularly the transmission of nerve impulses that trigger muscle contraction.
 Neuromuscular disorders can affect movement and coordination in animals. junction.
 However, the exact pathophysiologyPathophysiology deals with the changes in physiological processes caused by diseases or injuries.
-It examines how these changes lead to the symptoms and signs of a disease. is not yet fully understood, and further research is needed to better understand the underlying mechanisms.
+It examines how these changes lead to the symptoms and signs of a disease. is not yet fully understood, and further research is necessary to better comprehend the underlying mechanisms.

 Symptoms